joseconstela/webparsy/README.md

 ```

 You can also tell WebParsy to don't use Puppeteer to browse, and instead do a
-normal HTTP(s) GET request.
+direct HTTP request via got.
 This will perform much faster, but it may not be
 suitable for websites that requires JavaScript. [simple example](https://github.com/joseconstela/webparsy/blob/master/examples/methods/getRequest.yml) /
 [extended example](https://github.com/joseconstela/webparsy/blob/master/examples/methods/many_using_get.yml)